IMQS/tsgen/README.md

 There are no specific configuration items surrounding a random value time series yet.
 TODO: Allow for a configurable seed value for the time series transform (currently fixed value)

 ####Compound
 The compound signal is not a specific transform **Type**.
 It is an implied type.
 This is achieved when more than one entry in the **Type** slice is specified.  **Note** that the number of items in the **Bias**, **Freq** and **Amp** properties has to match the number of entries in the **Type** property slice.
 The resulting transform is a summation of each of the transforms defined by the aligned entries of the properties identified above.
 It is thus possible to sum a variety of frequency signals on top of different biased offsets, each with a different amplitude and transform type to result in a compound signal.

-##Manual switch between target dbase
-TODO: Try and find an alternative to having ot manually recompile code to target different data base.

-Currently, unfortunately, some manual intervention is required when targetting different data base from `tsgen` (this should obviously be eradicated ASAP).
-To change between target data base, do the following:

-1. Edit the structure type in `out.go` that is associated with the REST membe of the `TSDestination` structure.
-  * There are currently three options
-    * `TSKairos` for KairosDB
-    * `TSOpen` for OpenTSDB
-    * `TSNewts`for NewTSDB
-  *  Change the following line of code in `out.go` to reflect the target database that is to be used
-    *  `REST []rest.TSOpen`

 ##Deployment
 This paragraph aims to describe the process involved in deploying the tsgen and using it to generate time series data that is available on whichever output (**Format**) was opted for.